 I have been reverting back to my roots lately and picking up the pencils again.

-I did allot of life drawing and portrait work during my fashion degree and after buying a pack of blendable pencils on a whim at the start of the year, I have found the love again for my drawing.
+I did a lot of life drawing and portrait work during my fashion degree and after buying a pack of blendable pencils on a whim at the start of the year, I have found the love again for my drawing.

-My current project was inspired by my walks onto Dartmoor and all the folklore associated to this area.
+My current project was inspired by my walks onto Dartmoor and all the folklore associated with this area.

 I recently visited Crazy well Pool, a wild swimming spot thought to have been frequented by witches a few hundred years ago.

-I decided to start a modern-day witch project, with possible book at the end, and draw some modern women who would represent these misunderstood ladies who in todays times may well have been scientists, zoologists and doctors, hence the suits and modern appearance.
+I decided to start a modern-day witch project, with a possible book at the end, and draw some modern women who would represent these misunderstood ladies who in today’s times may well have been scientists, zoologists, and doctors, hence the suits and modern appearance.

 Its very easy to go down a route of dark art, scruffy bedraggled wild women and atmospheric moorland scenes when you talk of witches, but I didn’t want to show these women in that light.

-My work hopes to celebrate the notable and influential women who, through their activism in their chosen field, made contributions to history and society and hope to highlight that females can do many things other than be the housewife or career, and that a road travelled in science can be a fruitful one.
+My work hopes to celebrate the notable and influential women who, through their activism in their chosen field, made contributions to history and society and hope to highlight that females can do many things other than being the housewife or caregiver and that a road traveled in science can be a fruitful one.